-This official GED practice test indicates if a student is likely to pass the GED test or that they need more preparational coursework.
+This official GED practice test indicates if a student is likely to pass the GED test or if they need more preparational coursework.

 This requirement is new.
 Students taking the GED test in the physical locations are usually not obliged to have a ‘Green’ GED Ready score.

-Students that have attained scores in the “Green Zone” on the GED Ready test will see Online Proctored (O.P.) registration information when they log in to their accounts.
+Students who have attained scores in the “Green Zone” on the GED Ready test will see Online Proctored (O.P.) registration information when they login to their accounts.

 The GED Ready test can be taken online, and qualifying applicants must have attained the minimally required score within the past 60 days.
 The GED Ready test costs $6.99 per subject and can be purchased by students from their GED.com accounts.

-Online GED testing is NOT offered in South Carolina and New York State.
+Online GED testing is NOT offered in New York State.

-You have to use a computer (desktop or a laptop) with a microphone, a camera, a stable internet connection, and a quiet, private room.
+You have to use a computer (desktop or laptop) with a microphone, a camera, a stable Internet connection, and a quiet, private room.

 When taking the Online Proctored (OP) GED test, you are required to install the GED proctoring software on the computer you use on the exam.

 When the OP (Online Proctored) GED exam starts, you’ll be asked to verify your identity.
 You must take a photo of your face via webcam photo and of your photo ID, and there are more things the software on your computer will have to verify to secure a safe and secure testing environment.